JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 The corresponding URL for the desired artifact needs to be added to a Maven or Gradle script:
 * For release or EAP versions, use https://www.jetbrains.com/intellij-repository/releases
 * For EAP candidate snapshots, use https://www.jetbrains.com/intellij-repository/snapshots
-* For dependencies of individual modules from the IntelliJ Platform, use https://jetbrains.bintray.com/intellij-third-party-dependencies
+* For dependencies of individual modules from the IntelliJ Platform, also use https://jetbrains.bintray.com/intellij-third-party-dependencies

 ### Specify the Artifact
-Describing the desired artifact is done with Maven coordinates:
+Describing a desired IntelliJ Platform module artifact is done with Maven coordinates.
-* Cross-platform zip distributions of IntelliJ Platform artifacts:
-  * groupId = com.jetbrains.intellij.idea
-  * artifactId = ideaIC
-  * classifier = ""
-  * packaging = .zip
-* Sources of IntelliJ IDEA Community Edition:
-  * groupId = com.jetbrains.intellij.idea
-  * artifactId = ideaIC
-  * classifier = sources
-  * packaging = jar
-* Individual modules from the IntelliJ Platform with their dependencies.
-For example, to specify the jps-model-serialization module:
+For example, to specify the `jps-model-serialization` module:
   * groupId = com.jetbrains.intellij.platform
   * artifactId = jps-model-serialization
   * classifier = ""